 What are the contributors to the resurgence?

 Netflix has been making earnest efforts to resurrect its OTT leadership globally.
-Some of the key initiatives that are evident include a strong focus on developing original content for movies and web series.
+Some of the evident key initiatives include a strong focus on developing original content for movies and web series.

 Today, Netflix has already become reputed enough to give large traditional movie studios a run for their money.
 Attention is also being paid to regional content, which is considered by many a big driver for any OTT platform.
 Asia, for example, is easily the largest untapped market in terms of potential subscriber base.

 Netflix realizes this and is channelling efforts towards making culturally appropriate content targeted towards the geographically disparate audience here and in other parts of the globe.
-To drive deeper penetration in the market, Netflix has also partnered with a host of telecom and internet service providers.
+To drive deeper penetration in the market, Netflix has partnered with various telecom and internet service providers.